mcasperson/IridiumApplicationTesting-GettingStartedGuide/writing_tests.md

    </featureGroup>
 </profile>
 ```

+See [this example](https://github.com/AutoGeneral/IridiumApplicationTesting/tree/master/examples/8.configurationtags), which demonstrates the use of tags in a configuration file.

 ## Using Aliases

  Often the xpath, id, css selector or other value used to identify an element on the page has an obscure name which makes a step harder to understand.